antaldaniel/danielantal_eu/content/english/post/2020-04-22-regional-eurobarometer/index.md

 projects = ["CEEMID", "opendata"]

-summary = "In the preparation to make the CEEMID available as an open-source data integration platform and as a source of open data for the European Music Observatory, the first regional dataset was published today."
+summary = "My new R package, Eurobarometer, helps the creation of data panels and regionalized statistics from the Pan-European survey’s microdata.
+This allows the creation of many new statistical indicators for the CEEMID Music Observatory and for many market and policy research tasks."

 # Featured image
 [image]